tjcreedy/metamate/README.md

 ## Installation

-The best place to get metaMATE is to install from [the PyPI package](https://pypi.org/project/metaMATE/).
-For the newest version of metamate use the source [GitHub](https://github.com/tjcreedy/metamate).
+The best place to get metaMATE is to install from bioconda.
+Alternatively, use the source [GitHub]([https://github.com/tjcreedy/metamate](https://github.com/tjcreedy/metamate/releases/tag/v0.4.0)).

 metaMATE was developed and tested on Ubuntu Linux.
 It has not been tested anywhere else, but will probably work on most Linux systems, and likely Mac OS as well.
 No idea about Windows.

-Note that just installing from the PyPI package is not sufficient to run metaMATE, it also requires some system dependencies and R packages.

 ### Dependencies

 metaMATE requires python3 and the python3 libraries biopython and scipy.
-These should automatically be installed if using the pip installer above.
+These should automatically be installed if using the conda installation.

 metaMATE requires the following executables to be available on the command line:
 * Rscript (part of [R](https://cran.r-project.org/))
 * BBmap
 * [mafft](https://mafft.cbrc.jp/alignment/software/)
+* pysam

 The R packages getopt, ape and fastcluster are also required.